-- Add a XXX-tests build target in file checker-framework/checker/build.xml and ensure all tests pass. - Make sure all-tests tests the new checker. - Extend the check-compilermsgs target to include the compiler messages property file of the new checker in the checker-args list.
+- Create Ant targets for testing, as described in Section 29.10. - Extend the check-compilermsgs target to include the compiler messages property file of the new checker in the checker-args list.
 (Keep the list in alphabetical order.) - Make sure check-compilermsqs and check-purity run without warnings or errors.